 Another helpful tool is a long piece of string that can be stretched from garage door sensor to sensor.
 This can help with height adjustments.
-Once realigned and working properly, tighten the mounting bolts.
-Loose mounting bolts on garage door sensors are the result of normal vibrations during use.
+Once your sensors are realigned and working properly, tighten the mounting bolts.
+Loose mounting bolts on garage door sensors are a frequent occurrence, the result of normal vibrations during use.
 It's a good ideal to check these often.

 The second problem most people have with garage door sensors is plain old dirt.
 Dust and grime can obstruct the lenses of the garage door sensor enough to prevent it operating properly.
 As part of your periodic checkup looking for loose bolts and such, a simple lens cleaning can keep things running smoothly.
 A little rubbing alcohol and some cotton swabs will make short work of this job.

 Another garage door sensor that may cause problems is the limit switch that tells the opener the door is closed: These are often located up at the drive motor.
 As the door spring weakens after years of service, the switch may need an adjustment.
 Since many models differ in how this is set up, consult your owners' manual for specifics on your model.